-The delinquency of children is often a sign of countless and usually unknown problems they face, which are interrelated in complex and multifaceted ways.
+The delinquency of children is often a sign of countless and usually unknown problems they face, which are interrelated in unknown ways.
 In recent years, juveniles have committed many serious crimes that have affected how people think about crime, its causes, and its solutions.
-The most recent data show that U.S. law enforcement agencies arrested more than 804,000 juveniles or persons younger than age 18.
-Juveniles accounted for nearly 11% of all violent crime arrests and 15% of all property crime arrests in the United States in 2014.
-The substantial growth in juvenile violent crime arrests that began in the late 1980s and peaked in 1993-1994 has been followed by an unprecedented decline in youth violence.
-In the decade after the peak of juvenile crime, juvenile arrests for serious violent crime fell 49%, reaching its lowest level since the late 1980s.
+The most recent data show that U.S. law enforcement agencies arrested more than 1.15 million juveniles or persons younger than age 18.
+Juveniles accounted for 14% of all violent crime arrests and 23% of all property crime arrests in the United States in 2010.
+The substantial growth in juvenile violent crime arrests that began in the late 1980s and peaked in 1993-1994 was followed by 10 consecutive years of decline.
+In the decade after the peak of juvenile crime, the juvenile arrest rate for serious violent crime fell 49%, reaching its lowest level since the late 1980s.
 In the decade between 2001 and 2010, the number of juveniles who were arrested declined by nearly 24%.
-In the decade between 2005 and 2014, the juvenile arrests for violent crime declined 43% and juvenile arrests for property crime fell 46%.
-In addition, between 2005 and 2014, juvenile murders dropped 45%, juvenile rapes declined 16%, juvenile robberies dropped 34%, and juvenile aggravated assaults dropped 49%.2
+In addition, murder arrests for juveniles declined 24% over this period, rape arrests declined 35%, aggravated assault juvenile arrests declined more than 31%, and burglary juvenile arrests declined by 26%.2

 The majority of juveniles who commit delinquent acts, including first-time juvenile offenders, are likely to be informally processed or diverted from the juvenile justice system.
 Relatively few juveniles are chronic offenders.
 Most juvenile offenders commit only a few offenses and tend to commit a variety of crimes.
-In other words, whereas it was once thought that juveniles specialized in a particular type of crime-theft or drug sales, for example-research has found that they do not.
-Juvenile offenders are "garden variety offenders," who are inclined to commit an assortment of offenses, although some may favor a particular type of crime more than others.
-The majority of juvenile offenders commit relatively minor offenses and only a small percentage commit occasional serious crimes.
+In other words, whereas it was once thought that juveniles specialized in a particular type of crime-theft or drug sales, for example-research has found that they do not.3 Juvenile offenders are inclined to commit an assortment of offenses, although some may favor a particular type of crime more than others.
+The majority of juvenile offenders commit relatively minor offenses and only a small percentage commit occasional serious crimes.4

 Some of the crimes that juveniles commit are so serious they gain national attention.
-These "sensational" crimes include one committed by 15-year-old Evan Savoie, whose juvenile record contained 19 court referrals beginning at age 12 and who ultimately stabbed a playmate to death, and another by 14-year-old Michael Hernandez, who slit the throat of 14-year-old classmate Jaime Gough in a school bathroom and then calmly returned to class with bloodstained clothing.
-In November 2015 in Birmingham, Alabama, an 8-year old boy was charged with murder for killing a 1-year-old girl who "would not stop crying" while he babysat the girl.
-The childrens' mothers were partying at a nightclub when the murder juvenile occurred.
-Crimes such as these shake the conscience of law-abiding citizens across the nation.5
+These "sensational" crimes, such as those committed by 15-year-old Evan Savoie, whose juvenile record contained 19 court referrals beginning at age 12 and who ultimately stabbed a playmate to death, and 14-year-old Michael Hernandez, who slit the throat of 14-year-old classmate Jaime Gough in a school bathroom and then calmly returned to class with bloodstained clothing, shook the conscience of law-abiding citizens across the nation.5